tsbajwa/chat-app/README.md

 ## Chat App

-Made with React and React-Redux
+A simple Chat app which was made with React and React-Redux

 ### To use application: